aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 });
 ```

-**Note**: when an AWS CodeBuild Action in a Pipeline has more than one output, it
+**Note**: when a CodeBuild Action in a Pipeline has more than one output, it
 only uses the `secondary-artifacts` field of the buildspec, never the
 primary output specification directly under `artifacts`.
 Because of that, it
 pays to name even your primary output artifact on the Pipeline, like we did